 Moy Valley Business Park

 Ballina, Co.
 Mayo

-It should be clearly indicated that the request is being made under the provisions of the Freedom of Information Act.
-Please be as specific as possible when detailing your request so as to enable us to process your application.
+For a request to be valid it should be clearly indicated that the request is being made under the provisions of the Freedom of Information Act.
+Please be as specific as possible when detailing your request to enable us to process your application.
 Also, please include a daytime contact telephone number so that we can contact you should any clarification be required in relation to your request.

-The Act requires public bodies to respond to requests from the public for information they hold.
-In most cases, public bodies must give their decision on a request within 4 weeks of receiving it.
+The Act requires public bodies to respond to a request within four weeks of receiving it.

 Details of charges/fees are summarised below: